MrFriendCS/H-CS/docs/H-CS-DDD.md

     FROM Vaccine;
 ```

-The alias can be used within the statement.
+The alias can be used within the `ORDER BY` clause.

 ``` sql
 SELECT name AS Jag, cost